 Bananain, which calls itself a “somatosensory technology company,” has a lot of distinctive features as a brand, from image design to product display.
 Basing its design on the personalised needs of young consumers, Bananain leverages a differentiated aesthetic design to stand out, including offline concept stores that look more like labs than retail spaces.
 This appeals to young Chinese consumers who are keen to show off their personal aesthetic in every aspect of their lifestyle, right down to their underwear.

 Since Bananain was officially launched in 2017, sales have increased from RMB 50 million (£5.6 million) to RMB 330 million (£37.2 million) in 2020, with a growth rate exceeding 100% for three consecutive years.
-Its total turnover during the 11.11 shopping festival this year exceeded RMB 220 million (£24.8 million), topping Tmall’s 11.11 thermal suite category rankings and taking second place in sales in the lingerie category.
+Its total turnover during the 11.11 shopping festival last year exceeded RMB 220 million (£24.8 million), topping Tmall’s 11.11 thermal suite category rankings and taking second place in sales in the lingerie category.
 The brand also announced the completion of Series A financing with a valuation of RMB 2.5 billion (£282 million), the Chinese lingerie brand with the highest valuation over the past 10 years.